ServiceNow, Inc.

 ServiceNow's Flow Designer, Scripting IDE, and low-code development environment require substantial expertise to master — enterprise admins and developers invest years building institutional knowledge.
 AI-assisted configuration (natural language workflow building) partially abstracts the interface, but configuring Autonomous Workforce and AI agents requires deeper platform expertise, not less.
 Net: AI is neutral to slightly weakening on pure UI complexity, but increases demand for senior ServiceNow architects.

 ServiceNow stores the accumulated business logic of enterprise operations — approval chains, escalation paths, SLA definitions, CMDB relationships, and custom workflow scripts specific to each organization.
 This is 5–15 years of operational DNA encoded in flows, scripts, and table configurations that is nearly impossible to fully document or migrate.
-No AI can reconstruct this logic without first understanding each organization's unique operational context and history.
+Salesforce Agentforce IT Service (launched 2025) is the first credible ITSM alternative in a decade, with 180+ signups by February 2026 vs. ServiceNow's 8,600 ITSM customers — nascent but the most serious competitive challenge in ServiceNow's history.
+The depth of existing business logic encoding makes displacement a multi-year programme even if Salesforce accelerates adoption.

 ServiceNow collects workflow benchmark data and IT performance metrics across 8,800+ enterprises, used to train Now Assist models.
 However, this is not a primary standalone moat — AI is making generic IT benchmarking data increasingly accessible, and larger competitors could build comparable datasets.
 It is a secondary flywheel advantage rather than a structural barrier.